The Best Dental Cat Treats of 2020

 Like any crunchy snack, these treats also work to eliminate tartar and plaque buildup by abrading the tooth’s surface while your cat chews the treat.
 They only come in chicken flavor, which may not be what your cat wants.
 Maybe she’ll be won over by the lovely heart shape!

-Some Amazon customers report that the treat is too small for their cat.
-If they aren’t chewed, they don’t really do the job.
+For large cats, this treat may be too small.
+If it isn’t chewed, it can’t do the job.
 Something to be on the lookout for.

 - Rawhide DentaSheild helps eliminate tartar buildup